 The Remains of the Day is a profoundly compelling portrait of the perfect English butler and of his fading, insular world in postwar England.
 At the end of his three decades of service at Darlington Hall, Stevens embarks on a country drive, during which he looks back over his career to reassure himself that he has served humanity by serving “a great gentleman.”
 But lurking in his memory are doubts about the true nature of Lord Darlington’s “greatness” and graver doubts about his own faith in the man he served.

 From this, it sounds like a dying-person-thinks-about-death book even though Stevens isn’t old enough to be measuring his burial plot.
-Slow explorations of regret are often tedious, but this one isn’t because Stevens has so little self awareness that it’s the reader’s job to sort actual events from his perception of them.
-On the surface, he’s good at his job because he’s passionate about the quality of his work.
-He takes pride in what he does and sweats the details.
+Slow explorations of regret are often tedious, but this isn’t because Stevens has so little self awareness that it’s the reader’s job to sort actual events from his perceptions.
+On the surface, he’s good at his job and passionate about the quality of his work.
 On a deeper level, he’s an insufferable snob and it’s hard to imagine any house running smoothly under his direction:

 But let me return to the question that is of genuine interest, this question we so enjoyed debating when our evenings were not spoilt by chatter from those who lacked any fundamental understanding of the profession; that is to say, the question ‘what is a great butler?’
 (31)

 Note that aside about those who lacked any fundamental understanding of the profession.
-I imagine that while Stevens enjoyed these debates, he was probably the only one.
-I can’t imagine working next to a coworker who held this opinion of me and my work.
+While Stevens enjoyed these debates, he was probably the only one.
+I can’t imagine working with someone who held this opinion of me and my work.
 Stevens values himself according to the quality of his own work; when he questions the work of someone else, he questions their value as a person.
 He’s cutting, bordering on cruel, which contrasts sharply and disturbingly with the obsequious facade he presents to his employer.